 Don't know/Not sure

-[IF “Yes”] Have you received such a Claims Notice on more than one occasion?
-[MULTIPLE CHOICE]

-Yes

-No

-Don't know/Not sure
+[IF “Yes”] Why did you continue with the registration?
+[SELECT MULTIPLE, RANDOMIZE ORDER EXCEPT LEAVE “Other” AT END OF LIST]

+I consulted with someone about the notice and was told it was fine

+I did not understand the notice

+I did not think the notice applied to me

+Other [OPEN TEXT FIELD]

+[IF “No”] Why did you not continue with the registration?
+[OPEN TEXT FIELD]

-[IF “Yes”] After you registered your domain name(s), did you ever receive any of the following types of warning or notice of possible trademark conflict regarding your choice of a domain name?
+Q5b.
+[IF “Yes, I received a Claims Notice once” OR “Yes, more than once”] After you registered your domain name(s), did you ever receive any of the following types of warning or notices of possible trademark conflict regarding your choice of a domain name?
 Please note that you can select multiple options.
 [SELECT MULTIPLE, RANDOMIZE ORDER EXCEPT LEAVE “Other” AND “Don’t Know / Not sure” AT END OF LIST]

-URS or UDRP notice [link to definition]
+Unified Rapid Suspension System (URS) or Uniform Domain-Name Dispute-Resolution Policy (UDRP) notice.

 Letter from a lawyer representing a trademark owner (e.g., Cease and Desist letter from another party)